Song of the Pipa, one of 10 scroll paintings by Yao Yuxin.

 In a delightful medley

-Like the clinking of pearls on a jade plate,
+Like the tlinkling of pearls on a jade plate,

-Like the notes of a nightingale among flowers,
+Like the notes of a hidden nightingale among flowers,

 Like the singing of a brook as its water rushed the bank.